bernhardAxonIvy/doc/source/designer-guide/introduction/toolbar.rst

 Toolbar
 =======

-The main window of Axon Ivy shows a toolbar with various buttons which is situated right below the menu bar of the application.
-This section explains the most important actions for Axon Ivy users that can be found on the toolbar.
+The main window of |axon-ivy| shows a toolbar with various buttons which is situated right below the menu bar of the application.
+This section explains the most important actions for |axon-ivy| users that can be found on the toolbar.

 ..
 Note::